 Welcome and thank you for visiting my website.

-I am interested in notions of the therapeutic both within my practice as a painter and as a live artist; how do audiences and viewers have a therapeutic experience whilst viewing artworks?
-And if they do how does the experience become therapeutic without being or becoming art therapy?
+I am interested in notions of the therapeutic both within my practice as a painter and as a live artist.
+It appears to be a given understanding today, that the art making process is a therapeutic experience, both for the artist and the audience.
+However, if this is so, how does the experience become therapeutic without being or becoming a form of therapy?

-I first became interested in this term 'therapeutic' in 2008, when I began working as an arts educator for the Mental Health charity Mind-In-Enfield.
-Learners often use the term 'therapeutic', to describe their experience of watching paint fuse with water, on paper; one observant learner commented "it just seems to take you outside yourself".
-I was so inspired by this response, in terms of the body, and in relation to watching paint move, that I developed the Paint Action Method, or P.A.M. as it is affectionately becoming known.
-P.A.M. uses elements of risk and unpredictability to challenge the boundaries between artist and audience.
+I first became interested in challenging this term 'therapeutic' whilst working as an arts educator for the Mental Health charity Mind-In-Enfield.
+Learners often use the term 'therapeutic', to describe their experience of watching paint fuse with water.
+One observant learner commented "it just seems to take you outside yourself".
+An inspiring response to water colour paints, particularly in terms of the body, and in relation to watching the paint move.
+Since then I have been developing a Paint & Performance workshop, which uses paint to challenge the creative process.